JetBrains/kotlin-web-site/docs/tutorials/using-ant.md

 ---
+type: tutorial
 layout: tutorial
 title: "Using Ant"
 description: "This tutorials walks you through different scenarios when using Ant for building applications that contain Kotlin code"
-category: tutorial
-subcategory: tooling
 ---

 # Using Ant